MileHacker Logo

 Cartagena Bolivar, Colombia Travel Guide

-The city landscape contains the historic fortified city on a peninsula and contemporary neighborhoods along the coast.
+The city landscape comprises the historic fortified city on a peninsula and contemporary neighborhoods along the coast.
 Bocagrande, with high-rise buildings and beaches, is different from colonial architecture.
 Inland, the flat coastal plain gives way to assorted terrain.
 The climate is tropical, with consistent warmth and humidity, typical of a Caribbean setting.

 The city's past also connects with the transatlantic slave trade.
-It served as a major entry point for enslaved Africans, whose forced labor and cultural contributions shaped Cartagena's identity, music, and cuisine.
+It served as a major entry point for enslaved Africans, whose forced labor and cultural contributions shaped Cartagena's identity, music, and food.
 Saint Peter Claver, a Jesuit priest, dedicated his life to ministering to the enslaved, leaving a lasting spiritual legacy.

 Tropical, warm and humid year-round.